clsty/dots-hyprarch/README.md

 3. Restart firefox with the new profile and try again.

 Note: `playerctl -F metadata` may also be helpful for debugging.
+# Uninstallation script is NOT provided, why?
+Because it's very hard to make a proper uninstallation script, which should revert all changes made by the installation script.

+However, it's very hard to know what command will exactly make the reverted changes.

+For example, the installation script will install `yay` (AUR-helper) for you if you don't have one.
+However, what should the uninstallation script do to revert this changes?
+Remove `yay` or `yay-bin`?
+Not proper, because you may already have one of them installed by yourself (NOT by the installation script).
+And, even if the installation script had logged the package list installed by the script, it's still not proper to remove `yay` or `yay-bin` when the log showed `yay` or `yay-bin` is installed by the script, because you may have other programs using `yay` and this removal will break their functions.

+In conclusion, it's nearly not possible to write a proper uninstallation script.
+You'd better make reverted changes manually as you need.